FranckLab/qDIC/README.md

 **Why does the example fail to run?**

-In many cases where the example images fail to run, the minimum specifications for MATLAB have not been met.
+In many cases where the example images fail to run, the minimum specifications for MATLAB have not been met or settings have been assigned incorrectly.
+Make sure to read and understand this document, the comments in the code, and our paper (see below) when attempting to use and edit.

 ## Cite
 If used please cite:
-[Landauer, A.K., Patel, M., Henann, D.L. et al. Exp Mech (2018). https://doi.org/10.1007/s11340-018-0377-4)
+Landauer, A.K., Patel, M., Henann, D.L. et al. Exp Mech (2018). https://doi.org/10.1007/s11340-018-0377-4

 ```bibtex
 @Article{Landauer2018,